injectives/neo4j-java-driver-query-api-example/README.md

 Starting with `6.0.0-alpha01` Neo4j Java Driver release, it is possible to connect to Neo4j Query API over HTTP protocol using an optional and experimental additional module.

 Just for clarity, this support is experimental and has a list on limitations.
-Some of them are covered listed [here](https://github.com/neo4j/bolt-connection-java/blob/main/neo4j-bolt-connection-query-api/README.md#limitataions).
+Some of them are listed [here](https://github.com/neo4j/bolt-connection-java/blob/main/neo4j-bolt-connection-query-api/README.md#limitataions).
 Please make sure you are aware and happy with this before using it.